 Association of Woodturners Great Britain (AWGB)

-Derwent Woodturners Club is an Associate of the AWGB.
+Derwent Woodturners Club is an affiliated branch of the AWGB.
 As such members of the club also enjoy membership of the AWGB.

 Woodturning blanks are usually to be found for sale (curtesy of David Winter) at meetings when there is no guest demonstrator.

 Derwent Woodturning Club is run by a committee elected annually at the AGM.
 The committee currently comprises six people.
 To contact any committee member please use the contact form.